 Once you know your desired outcomes and have your facts ready, kickstart the conversation by stating its purpose – and if you don’t know exactly what this is, then you’re not as prepared as you should be.
 Be objective and to the point, but also use the opportunity to reassure the individual you’re speaking to and to also state something positive about their work or contribution.
 Let them know you’re there to help solve the situation.

 Being clear about your values, vision and purpose can provide underlying guidance during difficult conversations.
 Knowing yourself will help you stay on track of the key points of the conversation.
 It will also help you stay true to the values that are essential to you, and to seeing the difficult things that need to be communicated as being about business reaching its goals, rather than anything personal.
-Finally, be aware of your physical reactions, such as body language you know you revert to when in a defensive mode, and aim to adjust these accordingly.
+Finally, be aware of your physical reactions, such as body language you know you revert to when in a defensive mode.
+Aim to adjust these accordingly.

 Constant communication ill help you avoid some difficult conversations